rust-lang/rfcs/text/3512-closure-move-bindings.md

 ```

 You can add a `move` keyword in front of the closure
-to indicate that all captured bindings are moved into the closure
+to indicate that all captured bindings are always moved into the closure,
-instead of referenced:
+useful for avoiding references to local variables:

 ```rs
 let mut foo = 1;